Data Types

 f=hls-aac-rt

-Transcodes the audio to HLS AAC (.m3u8) in real-time.
+Transcodes the audio to HLS AAC (.m3u8) and returns the audio while it's being transcoded.

 Response: M3U8